-Mayo Clinic Minute: Why cancer screenings for the LGBTQ community are important
+Mayo Clinic Minute: The importance of cancer screenings for LGBTQ community

 The LGBTQ community includes people of all races and ethnicities, religions, and social classes.
 People who identify as lesbian, gay, bisexual, transgender, queer or gender-nonconforming may face specific health concerns related to their gender incongruence, sexual orientation and practices.
 Many experience stigma around their identity and may fear discrimination when seeking health care.